 Reinstating Your Mortgage in Colorado

 To do this, you must file a written Notice of Intent to Cure with the trustee no later than 15 days before the sale of your home.
 Then, you must pay the total amount due before noon on the day of the sale.
-It is vital that you do not miss this deadline because in Colorado, you have no right to repurchase (redeem) your home after foreclosure.
+You mustn't miss this deadline because in Colorado, you have no right to repurchase (redeem) your home after foreclosure.

 Understanding Loss Mitigation Strategies